Dr Sharon Elley

 • children, young people and their families with a particular focus upon social identity, personal relationships, class, gender and sexuality.

-Elley, S. (2011 forthcoming) Understanding Sex Education, Youth and Class, Palgrave: Basingstoke
+Elley, S. (2013) Understanding Sex Education, Youth and Class: A Youth Work-led Perspective, Palgrave: Basingstoke

 Elley, S. (2011) ‘Young People and Sex Education: Rethinking the Interconnections between Class, Gender and Sexuality’, Sociology, 45 (3).